john-klein/DELCO/README.md

 # DELCO
 ## (Decentralized Ensemble Learning with COpulas)
-An ensemble method that relies on a probabilistic model and copulas.
+An ensemble method that relies on a probabilistic model and copulas [arXiv](https://arxiv.org/abs/1804.10028).

 The repository contains 1 python file: `delco.py`